 Answer: This should be answered to emphasize your skills as a leader.
 You may relate some practical scenarios like this.

-I sketched new action items for him to be completed in a specific time frame and ensured unburdening some of the tasks from him which were perhaps responsible for decelerating him.
+I sketched new action items for him to be completed in a specific time frame and ensured unburdening some of the tasks from him, which were perhaps responsible for slowing him.

-Q #24) What will you do in a situation where you know your manager is incorrect?
+Q #24) What will you do when you know your manager is incorrect?

-Answer: If I feel that my manager is not correct in certain scenarios, I will hang back to discuss it with him and put forward my opinions in an unbiased way.
-I am sure my manager shall admit his mistake and later compliment me for my good observations.
+Answer: If I feel my manager is not correct in certain scenarios, I will hang back to discuss it with him and put forward my opinions in an unbiased way.
+I am sure my manager will admit his mistake and later compliment me for my good observations.

 It’s not a big deal in committing a mistake, however in a professional space it’s mandatory to rectify them as early as possible.